jonathancostin/script/README.md

 # Project Overview and Purpose

+**⚠️ NOTICE: The ripper utility has been moved to a private repository.
+Please see the private repo for the latest version and updates.**

 This project is a collection of scripts for various auditing and management tasks, covering areas like Intune compliance, mailbox auditing, Office 365 reporting, and macOS system cleanup.

 ## Recent Updates